Andy Warlick picked up the phone in his office one day in March. On the other end: an official from the White House.

 But some North Carolina manufacturers have weathered the coronavirus crisis by switching gears during the pandemic to produce much needed personal protective equipment.
 For some, the transition was a lifeline.
 For others, it felt like a duty.

-Local companies that began manufacturing masks include Greensboro’s Textile Field USA, Hudson's Hill, Asheboro’s Bossong Hosiery and Liberty’s Alterations by Shonda.
-Precision Fabrics Group made fabric for hospital gowns, and Volvo Group Trucks of the Americas made plastic visors for face shields.
+Local companies that began manufacturing masks include Textile Field USA and Hudson’s Hill in Greensboro, Bossong Hosiery in Asheboro and Alterations by Shonda in Liberty.
+Precision Fabrics Group and Volvo Group Trucks of the Americas in Greensboro also added to their repertoires — one producing fabric for hospital gowns, the other, plastic visors for face shields.

 That call to action is just a detour for some, while others are contemplating making a permanent switch.
 A move to return the manufacturing of masks and other medical gear to the United States could determine what some manufacturers do, though the effort may require the government to prop up these companies.

 For Warlick, that White House call was perfectly timed.
 Before then, roughly 4,000 jobs at Parkdale Mills plants were on the chopping block.
 The business of producing personal protective equipment allowed Warlick to keep about 2,000 of those workers and hold off shutting down some plants.

 “But not only did we want to help out, it turned out to be a blessing,” Warlick said.

 North Carolina’s manufacturing industry has been hit hard before, especially the textile sector.

 The state was once a leader in textile manufacturing.
 The specialty began to wither in the mid-1990s, when new trade agreements opened up possibilities for cheaper production abroad.
 Hundreds of mills shuttered through the 2000s, decimating the economies of rural North Carolina towns.